-- Operating rules were adopted as a requirement of the Patient Protection and Affordable Care Act of 2010, under section 1104, Administrative Simplification.
+- Operating rules were adopted as a requirement of the Patient Protection and Affordable Care Act of 2010 (ACA), under section 1104, Administrative Simplification.

 - Operating rules are intended to support and enhance the use of the standard transactions.
-They include additional requirements to help implement the transaction in a more uniform way across health plans, and ensure a more complete set of information in the response.
+They include additional requirements to help implement the transaction in a more uniform way between health plans and providers, and ensure a more complete set of information in the response.
 For example, rather than just “yes or no” for eligibility information, the operating rule requires health plans to return patient eligibility and financial responsibility for a list of service types such as emergency care, inpatient hospitalization, and dental and vision services.
 For the process of electronic funds transfer transactions, the operating rules require a standard enrollment data set for all health plans to use with providers.

 - Operating rules include other business rules to support the eligibility transaction as it moves between the provider and the health plan, such as the format of the health plan’s companion guide (see CORE Rule 152), as well as response time for real time and batch transactions (see CORE Rules 155 and 156).